Sunday Musical Offering: Three Emmanuels « Catholic Insight

-For our Sunday musical offering, three versions of the ancient Advent hymn, O Come, O Come Emmanuel, dating back 1200 years to a monastery in the 8th or 9th century, a musical rendition of the O, Antiphons, prayed and sung by monks in the nine days before Christmas.
-But we can start preparing twenty days hither:
+For our Sunday musical offering, three versions of the ancient Advent hymn, O Come, O Come Emmanuel, dating back 1200 years to monastic traditions in the 8th or 9th century.
+The text, originally Latin, with the common English version by John Mason Neale in the 1851, is a musical rendition of the O, Antiphons, prayed and sung by monks in the nine days before Christmas.
+But we can start preparing now.
+Ponder all the original verses, which are a very good basis for fruitful meditation.
+A blessed and grace-filled Advent to one and all!

-First, the traditional chant, with harmony, in the original Latin, with the proper antiphons:
+First, the traditional chant, with harmony, in the original Latin, with the proper antiphons.
+This, of course, is primary:

-Second, a more countrified offering from the Christian family band, the Petersons, with a bonus hymn as a coda 🙂
+Second, a more countrified offering from the Christian family band, the Petersons, with a bonus hymn as a coda.

 And, finally, an instrumental from the inimitable Piano Guys: